albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 **Putting the slider on the rightmost position** instructs the route calculation to use only direct waypoint connections.
 The calculation ensures that the selected waypoints are not too close together and have a distance of around 200 NM where possible.
-Cruise altitude is not relevant since no airways are used.
+Cruise altitude is not relevant for calculation since no airways are used.

 This calculation method is slower depending on the covered region.
 A progress dialog might pop